Who we are…

 Sue Duffy

-I initially joined RAMA in July 2021 as volunteer office support and became employed as Food Bank Manager on a jobshare basis in March 2022.
+Sue initially joined RAMA in July 2021 as volunteer office support and became employed as Foodbank Manager on a jobshare basis in March 2022.

-Prior to this I was a volunteer at an animal sanctuary for 10 years.
-My working life included roles within the Probation Service, Open Road (drug and alcohol) and NACRO (ex offenders).
-I was also a foster carer for several years.
+Prior to this Sue volunteered at an animal sanctuary for 10 years.
+Her working life included roles within the Probation Service, Open Road (drug and alcohol) and NACRO (ex offenders).
+Sue was also a foster carer for several years.

-I have always followed closely the ordeal of refugees and migrants in the media and had wanted to help in a practical way.
-When I moved to Colchester and discovered the RAMA community this gave me the opportunity I had been looking for.
+Sue has always followed closely the ordeal of refugees and migrants in the media and had wanted to help in a practical way.
+Moving to Colchester and discovering the RAMA community gave Sue the opportunity she had been looking for.

 Simona Čerkauskienė